nosilver4u/s3-image-optimizer/readme.txt

 Stable tag: 2.3
 License: GPLv3

-Reduce file sizes for images in S3 buckets using lossless and lossy optimization methods via the EWWW Image Optimizer.
+Compress images in Amazon S3 buckets using lossless and lossy optimization methods via the EWWW Image Optimizer.

 == Description ==

 The S3 Image Optimizer is a WordPress plugin that will allow you to retrieve all the images within one or more Amazon S3 buckets and optimize them using the EWWW Image Optimizer.
+S3 IO is also compatible with Digital Ocean Spaces.

 It includes a web-based bulk optimization process, and a wp-cli interface for massive buckets.